roachhd/blok-grid/README.md

 It uses a custom made responsive grid system for all of the latest browsers and has a fallback for older IE8.

 There is also a custom SCSS/CSS file for setting your styles in.

+###Important
+---
+If you wish to edit the SCSS directly, then you'll need to use it with Compass.
+By doing this, it offers far more options to you.

 ####Grid
 ---